-You may hunt deer from 1/2 hour before sunrise until 1/2 hour after sunset (see chart on page 20).
+You may hunt deer from 1/2 hour before sunrise until 1/2 hour after sunset.

-After a person has killed his/her legal daily limit of deer, they may not participate further in hunting deer with either a bow, crossbow or firearm the remainder of the day.
+After a person has killed his/her legal daily or season limit of deer, they may not participate further in hunting deer with either a bow, crossbow or firearm the remainder of the day.